play175/play175/README.md

 - 👋 Hi, I’m @play175
 - 👀 I’m interested in web3, game
 - 🌱 I’m currently learning frontend, golang, wasm, crypto
-- 💞️ I’m looking to collaborate on web3 project
+- 💞️ I’m looking to collaborate on Cryptoverse

 <!---
 play175/play175 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.